-APPLICATION DEADLINE - 1 October 2025 23:55
+- DIALOGUE WITH LOCAL BUSINESS DEVELOPER 17 September 2025

+Before submitting the project application, the main applicant must contact the local university business developers to discuss the precompetitive nature of the project scope.
+See more on p.
+8. - APPLICATION DEADLINE 1 October 2025 23:55
-The Plant2Food secretariat screens all incoming applications for formal requirements (e.g. necessary documents and/or signatures) and mentioning of personal information.

-2 FIRST REVIEW - October 2025 The Review Committee review

-The Review Committee reviews all abstracts on a 1-10 grading scale based on the Plant2Food selection criteria (1-7).
+The Plant2Food secretariat screens all incoming applications for formal requirements (e.g. necessary documents and/or signatures) and mentioning of personal information. - FIRST REVIEW October 2025 The Review Committee reviews all abstracts on a 1-10 grading scale based on the Plant2Food selection criteria (1-7).
 Applications with the highest scores are selected for further review in full length.
-Applications rejected in the first phase will not receive written feedback from the Review Committee.

-SECOND REVIEW - November 2025

-The Review Committee and the panel of international specialists review the selected applications in full-length using the Plant2Food selection criteria.
-The Review Committee discusses all reviews in relation to the overall portfolio considerations and makes a preliminary nomination of application.
+Applications rejected in the first phase will not receive written feedback from the Review Committee. - SECOND REVIEW November 2025 The Review Committee and the panel of international specialists review the selected applications in full-length using the Plant2Food selection criteria.
+The Review Committee discusses all reviews in relation to the overall portfolio considerations and makes a preliminary nomination of application. - In compliance with the Danish Act of Public Administration, consultancy processes will be implemented for all full-length applications.

-CONSULTATION PROCEDURE - December 2025

-In compliance with the Danish Act of Public Administration, consultancy processes will be implemented for all full-length applications.
 This is to ensure that applicants are given the opportunity to reply to e.g., new actual information that are brought into the discussion of an application.
 One week will be allocated for consultative procedures, in which the Plant2Food Secretariat contacts the main applicant by email.
-Based on the main applicant's reply, the Review Committee decides whether or not to nominate the application for funding.

-5 FINAL DECISIONS - January 2026 The pominated applications are a

-The nominated applications are assessed by the members of the Plant2Food Steering Group.
-The Steering Group makes the final decision on funding.

-DECISION LETTERS - February 2026

-Plant2Food will send out decision letters to all applicants once the final decision on funding has been made by the Steering Group.
+Based on the main applicant's reply, the Review Committee decides whether or not to nominate the application for funding. - FINAL DECISIONS January 2026 The nominated applications are assessed by the members of the Plant2Food Steering Group.
+The Steering Group makes the final decision on funding. - DECISION LETTERS February 2026 Plant2Food will send out decision letters to all applicants once the final decision on funding has been made by the Steering Group.